sass/sass/proposal/package-importer.d.ts.md

 ### Legacy API `pkgImporter`

 If set, the compiler will use the specified built-in package importer to resolve any URL with the `pkg:` scheme.
+This step will be inserted immediately before the existing legacy importer logic, and if the package importer returns `null`, the legacy importer logic will be invoked.

 Currently, the only available package importer is `node`, which follows Node resolution logic to locate Sass files.

 Defaults to undefined.